yashs662/rust_kanban/README.md

 ## Known Issues

 - [ ] Cursor for Card Tags and Comments is incorrect when tag is longer than available space
-- [ ] Text Selection is working but not visually selecting text

 ## PSA (i.e. Public service announcement)

-<li>Cloud saves are now encrypted.
+- Cloud saves are now encrypted.
 Please keep your generated key safe.
 It is usually located in "config/rust_kanban/kanban_encryption_key" after signing up.
 If you lose your key, you will not be able to access your data (I Cannot see your data nor edit it/decrypt it).
-If you have lost your key, you will have to delete your data after logging in and generate a new key using the -g flag.</li>
+If you have lost your key, you will have to delete your data and generate a new key using the -g flag.
-<li>If you are not feeling safe to store your key on disk you can also provide the generated key with the --encryption-key flag when starting the app.
-This will allow you to store your key in a password manager or a file that is not on disk. by copying the generated key from the key location and deleting it thereafter</li>
+- You can also provide an alternate key with the --encryption-key flag when starting the app.
+This will allow you to store your key in a password manager or a file that is not on disk.
-<li>linux example : rust-kanban --encryption-key $(cat ~/.config/rust_kanban/kanban_encryption_key)</li>
+- linux example : rust-kanban --encryption-key $(cat ~/.config/rust_kanban/kanban_encryption_key)

 ## How to use